What Is Business Finance and Why Should Entrepreneurs Invest in Financial Planning?

-Here are 3 things you should keep in mind when borrowing money for business:
+Here are 3 things you should keep in mind when borrowing money for source of financing:

-- Make sure you can afford to repay the loan.
+1. Make sure you can afford to repay the business debt.

-- Make a plan for how you will use the money.
+2. Make a investment decisions for how you will use the money.

-- Shop around for the best interest rates.
+3. Shop around for the best equity financing.

-Most young entrepreneurs are impatient and manage business finances hastily.
+Most young entrepreneurs are impatient and manage business Venture Capital hastily.
 But first, they should learn the basics of business financial management.

 They need to know how to read and interpret business financial statements.
 Financial statements show a business’s financial position at a given time.
 They include a balance sheet, income statement, and cash flow statement.